From Fear To Love

-The Baal Shem Tov then said, “I now understand what it means when it states in the Talmud that a person is judged daily; for although his circumstances did not change, nevertheless his appreciation of his circumstances did, which gave him joy, gratitude, and happiness in his life!”
+The Baal Shem Tov then said, “I now understand what it means when it states in the Talmud that a person is judged daily; for although his circumstance did not change, nevertheless, his appreciation of his circumstances did; which gave him joy, gratitude, and happiness in life!”

-I should mention a powerful teaching of the Baal Shem Tov which is very worthwhile to practice: If a person is in a difficult circumstance he should try to find the good in it.
-For example, I went through a very traumatic experience with an individual who suffers from a particular personality disorder.
-People suffering from this disorder believe that they are better than everyone else, due to what is called “artificial morality,” rules they create in their minds and follow, believing that this makes them superior to everyone else, while their real objective is often to shame other people, preferably in some kind of public forum.
+I should mention a powerful teaching of the Baal Shem Tov which is very worthwhile to practice.
+If a person is in a difficult circumstance, he should try to find the good in it.
+For example, I once went through a very traumatic experience with an individual who suffers from a particular personality disorder.
+People suffering from this disorder believe that they are better than everyone else due to what is called “artificial morality,” rules they create in their minds and follow, believing that this makes them superior to everyone else, while their real objective is often to shame other people, preferably in some kind of public forum.

 I think that we simply don’t appreciate the blessings that we have in the Western World, because we haven’t experienced the pain of not having them.
-If we were to live like the majority of the world does for one week, we would thank The Creator/Manager every morning for our healthcare system, for our freedoms, for an abundance of food, for our ability to have leisure time, for the luxury of staying warm or cool in the winter or summer respectively, for the gift of long life, for advanced medical care that ensures low infant mortality, for the prosperity that allows our children many years of education, for democracy that lets us take part in legislating the laws that affect us and the list goes on and on.
+If we were to live like the majority of the world does for one week, we would thank The Creator every morning, for our healthcare systems, for our freedom, for our abundance of food, for our ability to have leisure time, for the luxury of staying warm or cool in the winter or summer respectively, for the gift of long life, for advanced medical care that ensures low infant mortality, for the prosperity that allows our children many years of education, for democracy that lets us take part in legislating the laws that affect us, and the list goes on and on…!

 East Vs. West

-I once worked with Russian immigrants in America, and I would often ask them, “How are you?” and invariably they would always reply with the Yiddish phrase, “Abi Gezunt,” meaning, “as long as we’re healthy, we’re happy.”
-Now these people had suffered many, many years of persecution under the Communist regime; they had left everything behind in Russia, including their status, and were living in small apartments off government stipends, and yet they were happy as long as they were healthy.
-Their attitude in life was one of gratefulness for the blessings that they actually had.
+I once worked with Russian immigrants in America, and I would often ask them, “How are you?” and invariably they would always reply with the Yiddish phrase, “Abi Gezunt,” meaning, “As long as we’re healthy, we’re happy!”
+Now these people had suffered many many years of persecution under the Communist regime; they had left everything behind in Russia, including their status, and were living in small apartments off government stipends, and yet they were happy as long as they were healthy.
+Their attitude in life was one of gratefulness for the blessings that they already had!

-So if you need to, let your mind’s eye see the difficulties of the past or the deprivation of many in the present, and then you can truly be grateful for what The Creator/Manager has graciously bestowed upon you today.
+Last but not least, if you need to, let your mind’s eye see the difficulties of the past, or the deprivation of many in the present, and then you can truly be grateful for what The Creator has graciously bestowed upon you today.

-As you wake up, read the list that you made in Suggestion #1 and say, “Thank you Creator for …” (If need be, you should think of people who do not have these things and it will strengthen your gratitude for what you have.
-This does not mean feeling superior to them; in fact by becoming happy you will be enabled to become a more giving person.)
+As you wake up, read the list that you made in Exercise #1 and say, “Thank you Creator for …” (If need be, you should think of people who do not have these things and it will strengthen your gratitude for what you have.
+This does not mean feeling superior to them; in fact by becoming happy, you will be enabled to become a more joyous, hence giving person.)

-Bonus: Additionally it pays to mention that before we go to sleep we should ideally a.
-Read our gratitude list B. We should account for our actions, speech, and thoughts during the day.
-Many Chassidim – disciples of Modern Jewish Mysticism spend hours, literally making an inventory of all of their thoughts, speech, and actions – seeing if they were good or not and furthermore planning good behavior for tomorrow.
-C. We should say the verse (part of the bedtime prayers but the most important theme of it) “I hand over my soul to you (G-d) Please care for it, G-d of truth.”
-[This is very important, for the Kabbalistic belief – as mentioned – is that the soul goes into heaven at night and depending if we did the above three things is how high it will ascend.
-The higher it goes – the more The Creator/Manager cares for it, protecting it from demons which pain a person at night through nightmares – hence the more refreshing and beneficial is the sleep and the subsequent day.]
+Bonus: Additionally, it pays to mention that before we go to sleep, we should ideally: A. Say thank you for all the good that occurred to us during the day.
+B. We should account for our actions, speech, and thoughts during the day.
+Many Chassidim – disciples of Modern Jewish Mysticism – spend hours, literally making an inventory of all of their thoughts, speech, and actions – seeing if they were good or not and furthermore planning even better behavior for the morrow.
+C. Say the verse (part of the bedtime prayers, but the most important theme of it), “I hand over my soul to you (G-d).
+Please care for it, G-d of Truth.”
+(This is very important, for the Kabbalistic belief – as mentioned – is that the soul goes into heaven at night and depending if we did the above three things is how high it will ascend.
+The higher it goes, the more The Creator cares for it, protecting it from demons which pain a person at night through bad nightmares.
+Hence, the more refreshing and beneficial is the sleep and obviously the subsequent day.)

 Conditional Versus Unconditional Love

-Incidentally, a psychiatrist told me that most of his patients are women who cannot come to terms with the fact that they give so much to others while others don’t give back to them.
-According to the psychiatrist and me, their giving was based on conditional love.
-In other words, there was an expectation of a return, and while this may be appropriate, nevertheless such women become depressed when their conditions are not met.
-If a person loves another unconditionally, they will not become depressed even if they receive nothing in return, for they are happy just to love the other person.
+Incidentally, a psychiatrist told me that most of his patients are women who cannot come to terms with the fact that they give so much to others, while others don’t give back to them!
+According to both the psychiatrist and me, their giving was based on conditional love.
+In other words, there was an expectation of a return.
+And while this may be appropriate, nevertheless, such women become depressed when their conditions are not met.
+If a person loves another unconditionally, they will not become depressed even if they receive nothing in return, for they are happy just to love the other person!

-One of the best ways to understand another person’s needs, is to identify with their level of need.
-For example, if a man doesn’t want to spend a vacation at his in-law’s home, it is important for his wife to think about how she would feel about spending a vacation at her in-law’s home.
-If she wouldn’t have a problem with that, then she should think about spending a vacation somewhere she really wouldn’t want to go, and then she can identify with the level of her husband’s displeasure when considering a vacation with her parents.
+One of the best ways to understand another person’s need is to identify with their level of need.
+For example, if a man doesn’t want to spend a vacation at his in-law’s home, it is important for his wife to think about how would she feel about spending a vacation at her in-law’s home?

 The Final Hurdle

-We all have elements of earth, fire, air & water in us; however, each person’s soul has a predominance of one of these elements.
-For example, thankfully, I innately love helping people and I have strong feelings of compassion towards people (which is a real blessing for this characteristic has to be developed within those who lack it naturally, and it is not always an easy task.)
+Fire refers to man’s innate tendency to enjoy supremacy over others.
+This character trait is unique to the human “animal” as other creatures will only fight for hunger or other instinctual and survival related needs.
+They have no pathology that leads them to desire supremacy over others, which was the aim of kings and queens for thousands of years.
+It is only in modern times that the concept that no man should lord over others has come to the fore.
+Needless to say, this tendency is still very much innate within people – although it is frowned upon in democratic societies.
+Air refers to our desire for “fun,” comedy, jokes, and other frivolous activities.
+Most of what we see on television or in the movies today falls into this category – it is mindless entertainment meant to squander our time on something that is “there but intangible,” containing no real value for you, or anyone else for that matter.
+Water refers to man’s innate drive for pleasure: through eating, listening to good music, intercourse, etc. We all have elements of earth, fire, air and water in us; however, each person’s soul has a predominance of one of these elements.
+For example, thankfully, I innately love helping people and I have strong feelings of compassion towards people (which is a real blessing, for this characteristic has to be developed within those who lack it naturally, and it is not always an easy task).
 Unfortunately, I also have an extreme tendency to laziness/ earth.
-If I do not conquer my tendency to be lazy it will wipe out my tendency for compassion, for compassion requires going out and doing something to alleviate another’s pain, and laziness abhors action.
+If I do not conquer my tendency to be lazy, it automatically eliminates my tendency for compassion, for compassion requires going out and doing something to alleviate another person’s pain, and laziness abhors action.

 Overcoming Our Innate Weakness

-In summary: The main thing is to love, for then you not only do good for others, but you do a world of good for yourself!
+In summary: The main thing is to love, for then you not only do a world of good for others, you do a world of good for yourself!

-Overcoming our innate weakness is the greatest possible achievement, far more difficult than scaling Mount Everest, building a company, or any scientific or intellectual endeavor.
+Overcoming our innate weakness is the greatest possible achievement; far more difficult than scaling Mount Everest, building a company, or any scientific or intellectual endeavor.
 For when a person surmounts obstacles in a journey, every obstacle is seen as the antithesis (a boulder in the road) to the goal.
-However, when one is conquering one’s own innate tendency, every time he fights himself he is at a crossroads – should I do the right thing, or follow my instinct?
-To conquer oneself, to gain self-control is the purpose of life and what makes all subsequent achievements dear and valuable to yourself, to society, and most of all to your loving Father in Heaven!
+However, when one is conquering one’s own innate tendency, every time he or she fights themselves, they are at a crossroads – “Should I do the right thing or follow my instinct?!”
+To conquer oneself – to gain self-control – is the purpose of life, and what makes all subsequent achievements, dear and valuable to you, to your society, and most importantly, to your loving Father in Heaven!

-Resolve to love unconditionally the people you have chosen, and try to do acts of goodness and kindness during the day for them.
+Exercise #6: Resolve to love unconditionally the people you have chosen (Exercise #3) and try to do acts of goodness and kindness during the day for them.